Bali Map: Where Is Bali Island & Indonesia Located On The World Map?

-Bali is divided into 8 regencies and 1 city (Denpasar).
+The island of Bali is divided into 8 regencies and 1 city (Denpasar).

-- Badung: The Ngurah Rai International Airport is near the bottom, in Kuta.
+- Badung.
+The Ngurah Rai International Airport is near the bottom, in Kuta.
 Badung regency is known for popular tourist zones like Canggu, Kuta, and Uluwatu.

-- Gianyar: This regency is home to Ubud and lots of popular cultural sights.
+- Gianyar.
+This regency is home to Ubud and lots of popular cultural sights.

-- Tabanan: Contains the Jatiluwih rice terraces and Bedugul.
+- Tabanan.
+Contains the Jatiluwih rice terraces and Bedugul.

-- Klungkung: Mostly known for Nusa Penida, a small but very scenic island off the coast of Bali.
+- Klungkung.
+Mostly known for Nusa Penida, a small but very scenic island off the coast of Bali.

-- Bangli: Most famous site is Kintamani and Mount Batur, an active volcano you can hike for sunrise.
+- Bangli.
+Most famous site is Kintamani and Mount Batur, an active volcano you can hike for sunrise.

-- Buleleng: Has Munduk, Singaraja, West Bali National Park, and most of the north coast of Bali island.
+- Buleleng.
+Has Munduk, Singaraja, West Bali National Park, and most of the north coast of Bali island.

 - Karangasem: Big area with Bali’s tallest volcano, Mount Agung.
-Also known for Sidemen village, and the Amed coast.
+Also known for Sidemen village and the Amed coast.